Resources - Table of Contents:

 - Meltwater from the Greenland ice sheet is a significant contributor to sea-level rise,

-but it is melting very, very slowly.
-It would take 100-150 centuries for it all to melt, at the current
+It would take 90-150 centuries to lose it all, at the current

-rate, and that rate apparently has not increased substantially in the last 85 years.
+rate, and that rate apparently has not increased substantially in the last ninety years.
 (If it had increased then

-sea-level rise would have accelerated, which has not happened.)
+sea-level rise would have accelerated, which has not happened, at least not significantly.)

 was significantly warmer than it currently is, apparently